 The skin has since received several variations like Shadow Midas and Midas Rex, and has become so popular that rumors of more Midas-themed skins coming to the game are always doing the rounds.

 When Fortnite announced that the theme of Chapter 2: Season 4 would be Marvel superheroes, many players were wondering whether a Venom skin could appear in the game.
 It seemed unlikely, but it actually happened.

 Of course, the skin is huge and it did cause some issues with visibility when aiming, but that wasn’t enough to put off players who were waiting for the iconic Spider-Man supervillain.
 It looks epic, that’s for sure.

 The Superhero Skin is one of the most versatile in the game, giving players countless customization options to create the superhero of their dreams.
 As far as bang for your buck goes, this might be one of the best in the game.

-It’s a controversial one, though, as the skin has faced some backlash from players for being a “pay-to-win” skin: When turned all-black, it allows players to remain hidden in the shadows, giving them an unfair advantage.
+It’s a controversial one, though, as the skin previously faced some backlash from players for being a “pay-to-win” skin: When turned all-black, it allowed players to remain hidden in the shadows, although it’s been fixed now.

 That said, it’s definitely worth being on the list.

 So, there you have it: Those are the best skins in Fortnite for 2023!
 Make sure you check out our roundup of the rarest Fortnite skins ever and find more guides below:

 Where to find all Exotic and Mythic weapons | NPC locations guide | What does the Victory Crown mean in Fortnite? | How to complete all weekly challenges | How to slide | How to play split-screen | Best Fortnite Deathrun codes | Fortnite leaked skins | How to level up fast in Fortnite